Biocon: BBPL

 Biocon established Biocon Biopharmaceuticals Pvt.
 Ltd. (BBPL) in 2003 as a joint venture with the Cuban institute CIMAB to develop and market a range of MAbs and cancer vaccines.

 Biocon-AxiCorp

 In 2008, Biocon acquired a majority stake of 70% in AxiCorp GmbH, a German pharmaceutical marketing company.

 NeoBiocon

 Incorporated in January 2008, NeoBiocon FZ LLC is a research and marketing pharmaceutical company based in Abu Dhabi.

 Biofusion Therapeutics Limited

-Incorporated in March 2021, 100% owned by Biocon.
+Biofusion Therapeutics Limited was incorporated in March 2021.
+It is 100% owned by Biocon.

 Strategic partnerships

 Biocon and Amylin

 In 2009, Biocon and Amylin Pharmaceuticals of the United States entered into an agreement to develop, commercialise and manufacture a novel peptide therapeutic for the potential treatment of diabetes.
 Amylin provides expertise in peptide hormone development, particularly in the area of phybrid technology and metabolic disease therapeutics.
 Biocon will utilise its expertise in recombinant microbial expression and experience in preclinical and clinical development of diabetes products to manufacture the compound.